The Byzantine Navy: From maritime dominance to decline

 While Michael VIII Palaiologos had the last significant Byzantine fleet built, it was disbanded by his successor Andronikos II Palaiologos.
 Later, Andronikos III’s small navy, under the command of the megas doux Alexios Apokaukos, achieved some success against the Genoese.

 John VI Kantakouzenos also constructed a small flotilla, but by the end of the 14th century, Byzantium naval power was insignificant and the control of the seas had firmly passed to the Italians and the Turks.
+In 1453, a small and outdated Byzantine fleet defended the Golden Horn but was outmaneuvered when Mehmed II brought Ottoman ships overland into the harbor.
+Though the final assault to Constantinople came by land, Ottoman naval control isolated the city and ensured its fall.

 References